martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 >[!NOTE] This component is still under development and may or may not change in future releases.

-The **&#xf0cb; Availability Expression** is an expression which defines how a state becomes available.
+The **&#xf0cb; Availability Expression** defines how a state becomes available.
 The result of the evaluation of an availability expression is a boolean value (true or false), i.e. true if the state is available, false if the state is not available.
 The author may use both states and properties in the availability expression.

 #### Operators